-The Jian Ghomeshi trial had all the juice: fame, intrigue, surprise . . . and an infamous teddy bear.
-It galvanized a national conversation about sexual assault in Canada.
+The Jian Ghomeshi trial involved fame, intrigue, surprise . . . and an infamous teddy bear.
+It captivated Canada and galvanized a national conversation about sexual assault in Canada.
 Yet when all was said and done, Ghomeshi walked free.

 - Jian Ghomeshi – who he is and who he was when the allegations came out

 - The Timeline – how the Ghomeshi allegations fit in with the timeline of the #metoo movement

 - The Offences – the criminal offences of sexual assault and overcome resistance to choking

 - The Trial – a review of the evidence of the first witness who testified at the Jian Ghomeshi trial

 (Note: the above CBC article describes a lawyer’s opinion that the trial judge erred in finding that Ghomeshi did not drive a yellow Volkswagen Beetle at the time of his alleged assault of L.R.
 However, according to this article, it was an “agreed fact” that Ghomeshi did not lease a Volkswagen Beetle until 7 months after the events L.R. described.
 In criminal trials, “agreed facts” are facts that both sides accept as being true and that the trial judge is therefore entitled to rely on.)